Infrastructure WA

 The State Infrastructure Strategy (Strategy) provides a statewide perspective of Western Australia’s infrastructure needs and priorities over the next 20 years.

-Under the Infrastructure Western Australia Act 2019 (IWA Act), Infrastructure WA (IWA) is tasked with preparing the Strategy at least every 5 years.
+Under the Infrastructure Western Australia Act 2019 (IWA Act), Infrastructure Western Australia (IWA) is tasked with preparing the Strategy at least every 5 years.

 The Strategy considers economic, social and environmental objectives to make recommendations relating to infrastructure planning, delivery and operation.
 The Strategy’s recommendations include a focus on both new projects and programs as well as non-build solutions (e.g. planning, policy, regulation, pricing, technology, procurement, skills and governance reforms).